Search engine algorithms: what they are and how they work

 Google’s algorithm is not a formula

-According to the Wikipedia definition, an algorithm “is a procedure or program that solves a class of problems through a finite number of elementary, clear and unambiguous instructions”.
-In his article on Search Engine Journal, Dave Davies refers to the more general definition, “a process or set of rules to follow in calculations or other problem-solving operations, especially by a computer.”
+Starting with Wikipedia’s definition, an algorithm “is a process or program that solves a class of problems through a finite number of elementary, clear, and unambiguous instructions,” but there is also a more general meaning, which is “a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.”
 In either case, it is important to understand a fundamental point: an algorithm is not a single formula.

-It is still Davies to try and simplify the understanding of such a complex system through the example of a menu: as a good Canadian, the expert tells us, he loves to eat the classic “Roast Beef with gravy” accompanied by other ingredients needed for its preparation:
+For this, Davies uses the example of a menu: as a good Canadian, the expert tells us, he loves to eat the classic “Roast Beef with gravy” accompanied by other ingredients needed for its preparation:

 - Roast beef